babelouest/ulfius/INSTALL.md

 ### Note

-I write libcurl4-gnutls-dev for the example, but any `libcurl*-dev` library should be sufficent, depending on your needs and configuration.
+Here libcurl4-gnutls-dev for the example, but any `libcurl*-dev` library should be sufficent, depending on your needs and configuration.

+Also, it seems that Debian Wheezy uses an old version of libjansson (2.3), you can either upgrade to jessie or download the latest version of libjansson from [github](https://github.com/akheron/jansson).

 ## Installation